Advanced Sudoku Strategy

 Just when you thought Sudoku solution strategies were becoming too mind blowingly complex, there are yet further twists to be added.
 It is another excuse to get out your crayons and start coloring Sudoku squares.
 The approach differs slightly to ‘alternate pair exclusion’ in the previous section, the pairs are identified and colored in just the same way but the logic used is different.
 If after coloring you have any group with two squares of the same color then something is distinctly wrong as that implies you could have two squares with the same symbol in the same group.
 If two or more squares have the same color then this particular color assignment is impossible and the other color must be the correct one and all those squares can all be allocated as the only possible squares for the symbol.
 Here is an example:

 Starting with orange for the square Fd and blue for its alternate row pair Fe, the pairs in column e come into play and orange goes into Ae.
 From Fd there is a pair in column d so blue for Id, then following the pair in row I orange goes in Ia, now there is a pair in region Ga which means Gb must also be blue.
 Finally column b is a pair so Ab is orange.
 So we end up with two orange squares in row A, which can not be right.
-If the 7s went in the orange squares there would be two 7s in row A. So the 7s can not go in the orange squares they must go in all the blue squares Fe; Gb and Id.
+If the 7s went in the orange squares there would be two 7s in row A. So the 7s can not go in the orange squares they must go in the blue squares Fe; Gb and Id.

-Multicolored Alternate Pairs
+Multi-colored Alternate Pairs

 Here's a Sudoku puzzle with all the squares that can take a 6 have been marked using the Sudoku Dragon program.
 There are some useful looking pairs.
 In region Dg the orange square Eh and blue square Fg which links on Row F to orange pair Ff, and Eh links through column h to blue square Gh.
 Square Fg links through column g to orange Hg.
-That's it for that set but there is another pair in column c.
+That completes that set ,but there is another pair in column c.
 Square Gc has been colored red and Ic green.
 Now the crucial fact is that the two sets are related via row G (NOTE: the possibility of a 6 in Gd forbids the two sets being fully interlinked).
 If a 6 were to go in the blue squares it could not go in the red square it would have to go in the green square Ic.
 Alternatively if a 6 was correct for the orange squares then this does not intersect with the red-green pair directly so it can't be deduced which one is correct.
-However, putting the two alternatives together where the orange and green squares intersect it's now possible to work out which squares can not take a 6.
+However, putting the two alternative options together where the orange and green squares intersect it's now possible to work out which squares can not take a 6.
 In this example it is square If marked in pink.
-Either there is a 6 is in orange square Ff or a '6' in green square Ic so both possible cases forbid a 6 in the pink square If which intersects this row and column.
+Either there is a 6 in orange square Ff or a 6 in green square Ic so both possible cases forbid a 6 in the pink square If which intersects this row and column.

 What was achieved with pairs could equally be achieved with triplets or quadruplets of possibilities.
 All that is needed is to work through the logic and see if all the three or four alternatives all combine to have a common implication.
 However these are too rare and too hard to identify to be of practical use.

-Hook or X-Y Wing
+Hook or X-Y Wing Sudoku rule

 To avoid confusion we'll use the term Hook for this technique.
 Under rather special circumstances, the Hook knocks out other possibilities.
 A hook (or X-Y Wing) requires you to find three squares.
 The squares must all have two possibilities each in three different numbers.
 The three squares form a chain of pairs of possibilities.
 An example of such a cyclic chain is [2; 5] [5;7] and [7;2] expressed this way you can see the chain of possibilities as [2 » 5 » 7 » 2].
 The location of these squares is all important, two must be in the same row or column, they form the 'stem' of the hook and the other square must be in the same region as one of the other two squares.